 The cause of adult Still's disease is unknown.
 No risk factors for the disease have been identified.

-Almost all patients will have fever, joint pain, sore throat, and a rash.
+Almost all people with the disease will have fever, joint pain, sore throat, and a rash.

 - Joint pain, warmth, and swelling are common.
-Usually, several joints are involved at the same time.
+Most often, several joints are involved at the same time.
 Often, patients have morning stiffness of joints that lasts for several hours.

-- The fever usually comes on quickly once per day, most commonly in the afternoon or evening.
+- The fever comes on quickly once per day, most commonly in the afternoon or evening.

-- The skin rash is typically salmon-pink colored and comes and goes with the fever.
+- The skin rash is often salmon-pink colored and comes and goes with the fever.

 Additional symptoms include: